iaroshukandrii/arduino-race-chrono-oil-temp-sensor/README.md

 ## Suzuki Swift Sport installation tips
 The most important one - average ebay oil sandwich does not fit the depth of oil filter winding.
-Even fully screwed on the extension tube does not hold the sandwich in place, there is a gap of ~1mm.
+Even fully screwed on the fitting does not hold the sandwich in place, there is a gap of ~1mm.
 The sim is required to offset the gap and ensure tight seal between
 sandwich plate and oil filter flange on the engine:
 <img src="https://github.com/iaroshukandrii/arduino-race-chrono-oil-temp-sensor/blob/main/IMG_4663.JPG?raw=true" alt="race_chrono_settings" width="300"/>
 <img src="https://github.com/iaroshukandrii/arduino-race-chrono-oil-temp-sensor/blob/main/IMG_4666.JPG?raw=true" alt="race_chrono_settings" width="300"/>

-(note the shim installed between sandwich and extension tube)
+(note the shim installed between the sandwich and the fitting)

 Oil feed diameter:
 Suzuki Swift Sport oil feed inner diameter is 14mm (TODO add photo).
-The average ebay oil sandwich extension tube is 12mm.
+The average ebay oil sandwich fitting is 12mm.
 The metal is soft enough and there is enough "meat"
 to grind it off with a file, or machine it - if you have access to one.
 Top - as sold on ebay, bottom - opened up with a file:
 <img src="https://github.com/iaroshukandrii/arduino-race-chrono-oil-temp-sensor/blob/main/IMG_4662.JPG?raw=true" alt="race_chrono_settings" width="300"/>